foundriesio/docs/source/tutorials/creating-first-target/what-is-a-target.rst

      VERSION  TAGS    APPS        HARDWARE IDs
      -------  ----    ----        ------------
-     2        devel               raspberrypi3-64
-     3        master              raspberrypi3-64
+     1        main                raspberrypi3-64
-     4        devel   shellhttpd  raspberrypi3-64
+     2        main   shellhttpd  raspberrypi3-64

-When your Factory is created, two platform builds are launched in FoundriesFactory CI: ``devel`` and ``master``.

-Based on the output example, they correspond to versions 2 and 3 respectively.

-As you probably noticed, we suggest you start your development with the ``devel`` branch and install the image from ``platform-devel`` builds.

-When you pushed your ``containers.git`` changes, it resulted in version 4.
+When you pushed your ``containers.git`` changes, it resulted in a new version, i.e.,  Target 3.

-In simple terms: The new Version 4 **Target** was created by combining the latest container build (Version 4) + the latest platform build (Version 2).
+The new  **Target** was created by combining the latest container build  with the latest platform build.

-Use this command to see a better overview of **Target 4**:
+Fioctl® can provide an overview of **Target**:

 .. prompt:: bash host:~$, auto

-    host:~$ fioctl targets show 4
+    host:~$ fioctl targets show 3

 **Example Output**:

 .. prompt:: text

-     Tags:	devel
+     Tags:	main
      CI:	https://ci.foundries.io/projects/<factory>/lmp/builds/4/
      Source:
 	     https://source.foundries.io/factories/<factory>/lmp-manifest.git/commit/?id=fb119f5